To view the full job posting and apply for this position, go to: https://jobs.miracosta.edu

 Hourly Rate or Monthly Salary:

-Two regular, full-time positions, 40 hours per week, 12 months per year on the Oceanside campus.
-The work schedule will be Monday through Friday, 8:00 am - 4:30 pm.
-The persons selected for these positions will be subject to assignment to any district facility during any hours of operation.
+One regular, full-time position, 40 hours per week, 12 months per year on the Oceanside campus.
+The work schedule will be Monday to Friday, 8:00 am - 4:30 pm.
+Please note that the work schedule is subject to change and the position may be scheduled anytime during the department's hours of operation (Monday to Thursday, 8:00 am - 7:00 pm, and Friday, 8:00 am - 4:30 pm).
+The person selected for this position will be subject to assignment to any district facility during any hours of operation.

 Special Instructions to Applicants:APPLICATION PROCEDURE: